mezo-org/musd/docs/README.md

 The tradeoffs between immutability and upgradability are explored [here](https://medium.com/@ben_longstaff/threshold-usd-token-design-trade-offs-2926087d31c4).

 The three main contracts - `BorrowerOperations.sol`, `TroveManager.sol` and `StabilityPool.sol` - hold the user-facing public functions, and contain most of the internal system logic.
-Together they control Vault state updates and movements of collateral and MUSD tokens around the system.
+Together they control Trove state updates and movements of collateral and MUSD tokens around the system.

 ### Core Smart Contracts

 `MUSD.sol` - the stablecoin token contract, which implements the ERC20 fungible token standard in conjunction with EIP-2612 and a mechanism that blocks (accidental) transfers to addresses like the StabilityPool and address(0) that are not supposed to receive funds through direct transfers.
 The contract mints, burns and transfers MUSD tokens.

-`BorrowerOperations.sol` - contains the basic operations by which borrowers interact with their Vault: Vault creation, collateral top-up / withdrawal, stablecoin issuance and repayment.
-BorrowerOperations functions call in to TroveManager, telling it to update Vault state, where necessary.
+`BorrowerOperations.sol` - contains the basic operations by which borrowers interact with their Trove: Trove creation, collateral top-up / withdrawal, stablecoin issuance and repayment.
+BorrowerOperations functions call in to TroveManager, telling it to update Trove state, where necessary.
 BorrowerOperations functions also call in to the various Pools, telling them to move collateral/Tokens between Pools or between Pool <> user, where necessary.

 `TroveManager.sol` - contains functionality for liquidations and redemptions.
-Also contains the state of each Vault - i.e. a record of the Vault’s collateral and debt.
+Also contains the state of each Trove - i.e. a record of the Trove’s collateral and debt.
 TroveManager does not hold value (i.e. collateral / other tokens).
 TroveManager functions call in to the various Pools to tell them to move collateral/tokens between Pools, where necessary.

 `StabilityPool.sol` - contains functionality for Stability Pool operations: making deposits, and withdrawing compounded deposits and accumulated collateral gains.
 Holds the MUSD Stability Pool deposits, and the collateral gains for depositors, from liquidations.